 Bret: Oh, right.

 Georgia: So, I’ll be there, Dr Westman will be there, Gary Fettke will be there in Tasmania.
-And then in Switzerland, there will be a conference, a keto live conference in Bergün Switzerland and Dr. Thomas Seyfried will be there, Ivor Cummins will be there.
+And then in Switzerland, there will be a conference, a keto live conference in Bergün Switzerland and Dr. Thomas Seyfried will be there.
 Many, many people, so it will be wonderful.

 This low-carb science community is really growing and the message is spreading to more and more places around the world and more and more people are learning about it as an option, so I think it’s great.